 Feeds

 The best food for feeding bees in the winter is, of course, the one they make for themselves: their own honey, but sometimes that isn’t possible.
 Many beekeepers use sugar syrup to sustain their bees, but this method lacks some of the essential nutrients a bee needs to survive and stay healthy.
-These feeds are tailored to various situations, either as a general purpose feed, sustaining your bees during the winter or to build brood.
+These feeds are tailored to various situations, either as a general purpose feed, sustaining your bees during the winter, or to build brood.
 Whatever the situation you can count on our bee feed to contain all the fat, fibers, and protein your happy little bees will need.

 View as Grid List